TOEFL Study Guide

 How to Practice Reading

-The most effective way to prepare for the Reading section of the TOEFL test is to practice your reading skills with material that is similar to what you can expect in your test.
-As mentioned earlier, this test features questions that are university level academic style writing.
-Usually, these are taken from text books and excerpted from chapters that introduce concepts.
+The most effective way to prepare for the Reading section of the TOEFL test is to practice your reading skills with material similar to what you can expect in your test.
+As mentioned earlier, this test features questions that are university-level academic style writing.
+Usually, these are taken from textbooks and excerpted from chapters that introduce concepts.
 Here are a few more tips you can use: